 Facebook and Twitter (along with Google and Mozilla) have recently made pledges to do more in the fight against disinformation.

 But they have A LOT to contend with.

 It’s easy to set up a social media account.

 All you need is an email address, set a password, fill in some profile information, and there you go.

 Well, all of that applies to fake ones too.
 It doesn’t take much effort.

 So, if the Kremlin wants to create a bunch of profiles pretending to represent legitimate American news sites.
 It can do that.

 With slightly more effort, you can even automate the account and leave it to run as a bot.
 Between 5-10% of accounts on the main social media platforms are set up in this way.

-These are essentially lines of code that aim to replicate human behavior online.
-They can be set up in just 5 minutes to automatically send messages, share posts on certain topics or hashtags, operate during certain time windows, and much more.
+These are essentially lines of code that replicate human behavior online.
+People with minimal tech knowledge can set up a bot to send messages and share posts on topics or hashtags automatically.

 They’re not overly sophisticated right now, but they can get a lot of eyes on fake news simply because of the volume of posts they can produce.